1257 Samalas eruption: Intensity

-The eruption had a Volcanic Explosivity Index of 7, making it one of the largest eruptions of the current Holocene epoch.
-Eruptions of comparable intensity include the Kurile lake eruption (in Kamchatka, Russia) in the 7th millennium BC, the Mount Mazama (United States, Oregon) eruption in the 6th millennium BC, the Cerro Blanco (Argentina) eruption about 4,200 years ago, the Minoan eruption (in Santorini, Greece) between 1627 and 1600 BC, and the Tierra Blanca Joven eruption of Lake Ilopango (El Salvador) in the 6th century.
+The eruption had a Volcanic Explosivity Index of 7, making it one of the largest eruptions of the current epoch, the Holocene.
+Eruptions of comparable intensity include the Kurile lake eruption (in Kamchatka, Russia) in the 7th millennium BC, the Mount Mazama (United States, Oregon) eruption in the 6th millennium BC, the Cerro Blanco (Argentina) eruption about 4,200 years ago, the Minoan eruption (in Santorini, Greece) between 1627 and 1600 BC, the Tierra Blanca Joven eruption of Lake Ilopango (El Salvador) in the 6th century, and Mt.
+Tambora in 1815.
 Such large volcanic eruptions can result in catastrophic impacts on humans and widespread loss of life both close to the volcano and at greater distances.

 Caldera

 The eruption created the 6–7 km wide Segara Anak caldera where the Samalas mountain was formerly located; within its 700–2800 m high walls, a 200 m deep crater lake formed called Lake Segara Anak.
 The Barujari cone rises 320 m above the water of the lake and has erupted 15 times since 1847.
 A crater lake may have existed on Samalas before the eruption and supplied its phreatomagmatic phase with 0.1–0.3 km3 of water.
 Alternatively, the water could have been supplied by aquifers.
 Approximately 2.1–2.9 km3 of rock from Rinjani fell into the caldera, a collapse that was witnessed by humans and left a collapse structure that cuts into Rinjani's slopes facing the Samalas caldera.

 The eruption that formed the caldera was first recognized in 2003, and in 2004 a volume of 10 km3 was attributed to this eruption.
 Early research considered that the caldera-forming eruption occurred between 1210 and 1300.
 In 2013, Lavigne suggested that the eruption occurred between May and October 1257, resulting in the climate changes of 1258.
 Several villages on Lombok are constructed on the pyroclastic flow deposits from the 1257 event.